maryamfarzani2007/maryamfarzani2007/README.md

 # Maryam-Farzani

 Hello I'm **Maryam**.
-I have recently started learning programming. till this momemt I have learned **HTML** and in **process** of learning CSS.
+I have recently started learning *programming*. till this momemt I have learned **HTML** and in **process** of learning CSS.
 # my tools
 - HTML
 - CSS
 - JS
 ---
-Welcome to my Github page.
+*Welcome* to my Github page.